Skip to content

 • Is your budget small enough that you can forget about it between reviews?

 I don't think hedging is for everyone.
-Some people genuinely don't have the temperament for the quiet tax, and that's fine.
+Some allocators genuinely do not have the tolerance for the quiet tax, and that is fine.
 Better to know that upfront.

-But if you're going to run a program, design it to survive the years when nothing happens.
-That's where the failure rate is highest.
+But if you are going to run a program, design it to survive the years when nothing happens.
+That is where the failure rate is highest.
 And that failure means being unprotected at the exact moment protection was supposed to matter.

 Verio Labs provides modeling, analytics, education, and strategy development.
 We are not an RIA, broker-dealer, or CTA.
 We do not manage assets or give trade recommendations.